privacybydesign/pbdf-website/pages/en/irma-explanation.md

 nor to whom they are disclosed.

-This entire secret personal cryptographic key, and thus the cooperation of the keyshare server, is necessary for each IRMA operation, such as receiving and disclosing of attributes.
+This entire secret personal cryptographic key, and thus the cooperation of the keyshare server, is necessary for each Yivi operation, such as receiving and disclosing of attributes.
 As long as my key stays under my control, my attributes cannot be used by others.
-Thus, my attributes cannot be transferred to other user IRMA users --- unless I somehow also transfer my secret key.
+Thus, my attributes cannot be transferred to other user Yivi users --- unless I somehow also transfer my secret key.

 [To the top](#top)

 ### <a name="guarantees"></a>7.
-Which privacy guarantees does IRMA provide, and which not?
+Which privacy guarantees does Yivi provide, and which not?

-The following terminology is used for IRMA's privacy guarantees.
+The following terminology is used for Yivi's privacy guarantees.

 * **Issuer unlinkability.** This means that an issuer of attributes can not trace the disclosures of these attributes by a user, even